huntdatacenter/docs/docs/faq/compute.md

 ### What is an "iaas" machine?

 In addition to the home machine, lab leaders and lab coordinators may request new "iaas" (infrastructure as a service) machines to be deployed in your lab.
 This is an unmanaged machine type where you as a lab user get full administrator privileges (root access).
 We expect you to configure and maintain these machines yourself.
-We normally deploy these machines with a vanilla Ubuntu 18.04 operating system.
+We usually deploy these machines with vanilla Ubuntu 18.04 operating system, 1TB of storage and the machine size of your choice.
 Iaas machines are deployed for a minimum of 30 days.

 ### What is a "blue" machine?